apache/apisix/docs/en/latest/deployment-modes.md

 ## Standalone

-Turning on the APISIX node in Stand-alone mode will no longer use the default etcd as the configuration center.
+Turning on the APISIX node in Standalone mode will no longer use the default etcd as the configuration center.

 This method is more suitable for two types of users: